-- Annual Improvements to PFRSs 2018-2020 Cycle - o Amendments to PFRS 1, First-time Adoption of Philippines Financial Reporting Standards, Subsidiary as a first-time adopter o Amendments to PFRS 9, Financial Instruments, Fees in the "10 percent" Test for Derecognition of Financial Liabilities
+• Annual Improvements to PFRSs 2018-2020 Cycle

+• Amendments to PFRS 1, First-time Adoption of Philippines Financial Reporting Standards, Subsidiary as a first-time adopter

 The amendment permits a subsidiary that elects to apply paragraph D16(a) of PFRS 1 to measure cumulative translation differences using the amounts reported by the parent, based on the parent's date of transition to PFRS.
 This amendment is also applied to an associate or joint venture that elects to apply paragraph D16(a) of PFRS 1.